oracle-devrel/technology-engineering/cloud-infrastructure/networking/cdn/README.md

-# Secure Edge Connectivity Reusable Assets
+# Content Delivery Network (CDN)
-Secure Edge Connectivity in Oracle Cloud Infrastructure (OCI).
-Discover how OCI enables organizations to establish secure and reliable connections between on-premises networks and the cloud, ensuring data integrity and confidentiality.
-Explore our resources to learn about VPN connectivity, FastConnect, IPSec VPN, Network Firewall and more.
+Enables customers to deliver digital content to end users from a nearby location in a geographically distributed network.
+Customers benefit from integrated APIs, console, UCM billing and stronger integrations between OCI Object Storage, Compute and CDN to reduce origin-server-to-CDN egress fees.

 ## When to use this asset?
-These documents can be use as reusable assets on different technologies around OCI regarding Secure Edge Connectivity
+These documents can be use as reusable assets on different technologies around OCI regarding CDN

 ## How to use this asset?
 The information is generic in nature and not specified for a particular customer.
 Appropriate changes in scope should be updated.